phiSgr/gatling-grpc/bench/README.md

 Some observations:

-- The Kotlin inline functions have a minor win over the Java checks.
+- The Kotlin inline functions, which emits a Scala `Function1`, have a minor win over the Java checks, which have to use wrappers.
   See the [POC readme](../kt/README.md#inline-functions) for the reason.
 - The implicit conversion `value2Success` has an evidence param (`NOT_FOR_USER_CODE`).
   It creates a new object every time,